nothingworksright/laughingstocks.dev/README.md

 # laughingstocks.dev

-If nothingworksright had an infamous elite "black-team" of software people, this would be it.
+The official website of the nothingworksright laughingstocks.